Many or all companies we feature compensate us. Compensation and editorial

 Because each state sets its own tax laws, your path to state tax debt forgiveness will depend on where you live.
 Rather than work with the IRS, you’ll try to establish a payment with your state comptroller.

 Every state offers some form of tax debt forgiveness, but some are more generous than others.
-You can typically apply for an offer in compromise or defer payments due to financial hardship.
+You can typically apply for an Offer in Compromise or defer payments due to financial hardship.

 Here are helpful tax debt forgiveness links for your state, if applicable.